jaydeepw/audio-wife/README.md

 The name AudioWife comes from an analogy of a married couple where the wife is an active Player, hence AudioWife for Audio Player and husband being a Listener hence AudioHusband for Audio Recorder.

+Later found that Audio Recorder Library project already exists for Android.
+You can find it [here](https://github.com/steelkiwi/AndroidRecording).

 Contributing
 =========================